top of page

 A dedicated member of ProfVal’s team may facilitate each interview, helping to ensure a structured, focused discussion that stays efficient and productive.
 The purpose and tone may vary depending on the type of interview:

-For immigration business plan consultations, the discussion may be exploratory and interactive.
-Petitioners can share their business ideas, goals, and assumptions about the market, while the expert may provide feedback on feasibility, market positioning, and how the concept could fit into U.S. industry standards.
+• For immigration business plan consultations, the discussion may be exploratory and interactive.
+Petitioners can share their business ideas, goals, and assumptions about the market.
+Our editing team and/or the expert may provide feedback on feasibility, market positioning, and how the concept could fit into U.S. industry standards.
 This exchange can help petitioners strengthen their immigration business plans and better anticipate the expectations of investors, partners, and evaluators.

 The Benefits of Meeting with a ProfVal Expert